 DDL scripts of the tables in the BigQuery datasets, specify the MaxCompute data types,

-and create a destination table that stores the migrated data in MaxCompute.For more information about ad hoc queries, see (Optional) Use an ad-hoc query to run SQL statements.
+and create a destination table that stores the migrated data in MaxCompute.For more information about ad hoc queries, see Use the ad-hoc query feature to execute SQL statements (optional).
 The following code shows a configuration example:

 CREATE OR REPLACE TABLE `****.tpcds_100gb.web_site` ( web_site_sk INT64, web_site_id STRING, web_rec_start_date STRING, web_rec_end_date STRING, web_name STRING, web_open_date_sk INT64, web_close_date_sk INT64, web_class STRING, web_manager STRING, web_mkt_id INT64, web_mkt_class STRING, web_mkt_desc STRING, web_market_manager STRING, web_company_id INT64, web_company_name STRING, web_street_number STRING, web_street_name STRING, web_street_type STRING, web_suite_number STRING, web_city STRING, web_county STRING, web_state STRING, web_zip STRING, web_country STRING, web_gmt_offset FLOAT64, web_tax_percentage FLOAT64 ) Modify the INT64 and FLOAT64 fields to obtain the following DDL script: CREATE TABLE IF NOT EXISTS <your_maxcompute_project>.web_site_load ( web_site_sk BIGINT, web_site_id STRING, web_rec_start_date STRING, web_rec_end_date STRING, web_name STRING, web_open_date_sk BIGINT, web_close_date_sk BIGINT, web_class STRING, web_manager STRING, web_mkt_id BIGINT, web_mkt_class STRING, web_mkt_desc STRING, web_market_manager STRING, web_company_id BIGINT, web_company_name STRING, web_street_number STRING, web_street_name STRING,` web_street_type STRING, web_suite_number STRING, web_city STRING, web_county STRING, web_state STRING, web_zip STRING, web_country STRING, web_gmt_offset DOUBLE, web_tax_percentage DOUBLE );The following table describes the mapping between BigQuery data types and MaxCompute data types.